Belgium beat England to top spot with Januzaj strike

 England and Belgium were level at 0-0 at halftime in their final Group G game on Thursday with both sides already sure to progress to the last 16 and fielding much changed lineups.

-KALININGRAD, Russia: It had been viewed as the game no-one wanted to win but Adnan Januzaj's fine finish early in the second half gave Belgium a 1-0 victory over England to secure top spot in Group G as both sides made wholesale changes to their lineups.
+KALININGRAD, Russia: It had been viewed as the game no-one wanted to win but Adnan Januzaj's fine finish early in the second half gave Belgium a 1-0 victory over England to secure the Group G top spot in a contest between two sets of reserves.

 The result means Belgium, who won all three of their group games to finish on nine points, will face Japan in the last 16 while England, who came second with six, take on Colombia.